markwisdomreeves/todo_list_app.github.io/README.md

 # todo_list_app.github.io
 To-do List App project

-1. To do list app built with html, css and javascript
+1. To do list app built with html, css and javascript/Jquery and Bootstrap

 2. What I learned from this Project.

-* Learned to work with a html, css and javascript.
+* I Learned to working with the DOM.
+* I Understood working with Local Storage. etc